 Untreated vitamin B12 deficiency in pregnancy increases the risk of neural tube defects, such as spina bifida and anencephaly.

-Recognising and addressing these potential complications through proper diagnosis and treatment is crucial for managing pernicious anaemia effectively.
+Recognising and addressing these potential complications through accurate diagnosis and treatment is crucial for effectively managing pernicious anaemia.

-Preventing pernicious anaemia can be challenging since it is often caused by an autoimmune process or genetic factors.
+Preventing pernicious anaemia can be challenging since an autoimmune process or genetic factors often cause it (Pernicious Anemia: MedlinePlus Medical Encyclopedia, n.d.).
 However, some general tips can help manage the risk and ensure early detection.

-One important aspect is dietary management.
-Ensuring an adequate intake of vitamin B12 through foods such as meat, poultry, shellfish, eggs, and dairy products can help prevent deficiency.
+One crucial aspect is dietary management.
+Ensuring adequate vitamin B12 intake through foods such as meat, poultry, shellfish, eggs, and dairy products can help prevent deficiency.
 Strict vegetarians and vegans may need supplements or fortified foods to meet their vitamin B12 needs.

 Regular health check-ups can monitor B12 levels and catch deficiencies early, especially for those with a family history of autoimmune disorders.